-The fear of missing out, or FOMO, can have a big impact on how people spend their money.
-A new study looked at how FOMO and a strong love for certain brands can lead to compulsive buying.
+The fear of missing out, or FOMO, can greatly impact how people spend their money.
+A new study examined how FOMO and a strong love for certain brands can lead to compulsive buying.
 This can cause stress, debt, and anxiety for many consumers, especially younger ones.

 The researchers surveyed 511 people.
 They found that FOMO is a key trigger for compulsive buying.
 But it also depends on how people feel about the brands they love.